Church of Iulia Constantia Zilil

 The Church of Iulia Constantia was an Early Christian church in Morocco, located in the Roman colony of Iulia Constantia Zilil.

 Characteristics

 It had three naves, was equipped with a baptistery and had various appendices, close to the western door.

-This paleochristian church is the only found in Atlantic Morocco, and harkens to the adoption of Christianity by romanised Berbers.
+This paleochristian church was the only one found in Atlantic Morocco, and harkens to the adoption of Christianity by romanised Berbers.